Risk Management Policy

 - Student organization officers must sign an acknowledgement form at the meeting stating that they agree to present the information from the meeting at the organization’s next scheduled meeting;

-- Student organization members must promptly report safety hazards, potential problems or other compliance issues to the Student Life & Services Office at (361)485-4410 or (800)687-3738.
+- Student organization members must promptly report safety hazards, potential problems or other compliance issues to Student Services at (361) 485-4430.
 Students may also report items to the Risk Manager.

 UHS Office of General Counsel